EndoUFM: Utilizing Foundation Models for Monocular depth estimation of endoscopic images: Experiments

 Fig. \ref{fig4} displays the qualitative depth estimation results of the comparative methods on the SCARED dataset, highlighting the noticeable differences across various approaches.
-For a clearer visual comparison, we generated error maps to show the Absolute Relative (Abs Rel) error; this technique, following the methodology of Wang et al. \cite{wang2025monopcc}, translates the pixel-level error into a color-coded map for easier interpretation.
+For a clearer visual comparison, error maps are generated to show the Absolute Relative (Abs Rel) error.
+This technique, following the methodology of Wang et al. \cite{wang2025monopcc}, translates the pixel-level error into a color-coded map for easier interpretation.
 For each image, the highlighted region is magnified to better display the visualized error maps of the different methods.
-Clearly, our method EndoUFM produces smaller errors compared to other approaches, particularly along tissue boundaries and in low-light areas.
+Clearly, our method produces smaller errors compared to other approaches, particularly along tissue boundaries and in low-light areas.
 As seen in the magnified areas, our model more accurately estimates depth in scenarios with complex tissue structures and specular reflections, showcasing its robustness in challenging conditions.

-We further validated EndoUFM on the Hamlyn dataset, which is characterized by lower resolution, more complex lighting conditions, and greater camera motion.
-As shown in Table \ref{tabhamlyn}, our method again outperforms all competing approaches significantly.
-The qualitative results in Fig. \ref{fig5} demonstrate that our model successfully preserves sharp edges even where tissue boundaries are ambiguous and produces smooth, accurate depth maps for homogeneous tissue areas.
+EndoUFM was further validated on the Hamlyn dataset, which is characterized by lower resolution, more complex lighting conditions, and greater camera motion.
+As shown in Table \ref{tabhamlyn}, the proposed method again outperforms all competing approaches significantly.
+The qualitative results in Fig. \ref{fig5} demonstrate that the proposed model successfully preserves sharp edges even where tissue boundaries are ambiguous and produces smooth, accurate depth maps for homogeneous tissue areas.

-To evaluate our method's generalization capabilities, we directly apply the model trained on the SCARED dataset to the SERV-CT and EndoNeRF datasets without any fine-tuning.
-The quantitative results, as shown in the Table \ref{tabservct} and \ref{tabendonerf}, indicate that our method achieved optimal performance across all metrics on the SERV-CT dataset and most of the metrics on the EndoNeRF dataset.
+To evaluate the generalization capabilities, the model trained on the SCARED dataset was directly applied to the SERV-CT and EndoNeRF datasets without any fine-tuning.
+The quantitative results, presented in Table \ref{tabservct} and \ref{tabendonerf}, highlight the robustness and effectiveness of our approach.
+As shown in Table \ref{tabservct}, on the SERV-CT dataset, our method establishes new state-of-the-art results across all evaluation metrics.
+Notably, the performance margin over the second-best method is substantial, underscoring the clear superiority of our model in this domain.
+On the more challenging EndoNeRF dataset, our method remains highly competitive, achieving either the best or second-best performance on all metrics.
+While securing the top results in four metrics, including Sq Rel and RMSE, it performs comparably to the leading method on others.
+For the metrics where our method is second-best, the difference is marginal, indicating that our method's performance closely approaches the optimal on this dataset.

+This slight variation in performance between the two datasets is expected in a direct cross-dataset evaluation, as it reflects the inherent domain shift and differing image characteristics of each environment.
+Overall, these results strongly validate the excellent generalization ability of our model.

-\subsection{Ablation Study}
+\subsection{Ablation study}